-- 59. To promote the establishment of a representative, balanced and credible World Heritage List, States Parties are requested to consider whether their heritage is already well represented on the List and if so, to slow down their rate of submission of further nominations by: - Resolution adopted by the 12th General Assembly of States Parties (1999). - a) spacing voluntarily their nominations according to conditions that they will define, and/or; - b) proposing only properties falling into categories still underrepresented, and/or; - c) linking each of their nominations with a nomination presented by a State Party whose heritage is under-represented; or - d) deciding, on a voluntary basis, to suspend the presentation of new nominations. - 60.
-States Parties whose heritage of Outstanding Universal Value is underrepresented on the World Heritage List are requested to: - Resolution adopted by the 12th General Assembly of States Parties (1999). - a) give priority to the preparation of their Tentative Lists and nominations; - b) initiate and consolidate partnerships at the regional level based on the exchange of technical expertise; - encourage bilateral and multilateral cooperation so as to increase their expertise and the technical capacities of institutions in charge of the protection, safeguarding and management of their heritage; and. - d) participate, as much as possible, in the sessions of the World Heritage Committee. - 60bis.
+- 59. To promote the establishment of a representative, balanced and credible World Heritage List, States Parties are requested to consider whether their heritage is already well represented on the List and if so, to slow down their rate of submission of further nominations by: - a) spacing voluntarily their nominations according to conditions that they will define, and/or; - b) proposing only properties falling into categories still underrepresented, and/or; - c) linking each of their nominations with a nomination presented by a State Party whose heritage is under-represented; or - d) deciding, on a voluntary basis, to suspend the presentation of new nominations. - 60.
+States Parties whose heritage of Outstanding Universal Value is underrepresented on the World Heritage List are requested to: - a) give priority to the preparation of their Tentative Lists and nominations; - b) initiate and consolidate partnerships at the regional level based on the exchange of technical expertise; - c) encourage bilateral and multilateral cooperation so as to increase their expertise and the technical capacities of institutions in charge of the protection, safeguarding and management of their heritage; and, - d) participate, as much as possible, in the sessions of the World Heritage Committee. - 60bis.
 The Committee has decided to apply the following annual limits and system of prioritization concerning Preliminary Assessments (see Section III): - a) Advisory Bodies will review up to one complete Preliminary Assessment request per State Party; - b) set at 35 the annual limit on the number of Preliminary Assessment requests to be reviewed by Advisory Bodies; - c) should the number of Preliminary Assessment requests exceed 35, the order of priorities applied will be the same as set in paragraph 61.c);